Signalfan.com Dedicated to the Preservation of Historical Traffic Control Devices

 Q: What is your most favorite signal that you have in your collection?

 A: I like them all, of course!
-But if I had to choose a favorite, it would probably be my fixed-face Crouse-Hinds 4-way signals.
-There is just a special character about them that I can't explain.
-Maybe it's that they represent or make me nostalgic for the simpler era of traffic control.
-A close second would be my Econolite 8" two way pole mounted signal with bent-tube neon pedestrian signals.
+But if I had to choose a favorite, it would probably be my Wiley signal from San Francisco.
+I really enjoy seeing the electric lights and mechanical banners move as they sequence from STOP to GO.
+The signal also makes me nostalgic for the simpler era of traffic control.
+A close second would be my Crouse-Hinds fixed face command lens signal, followed by the other 4-ways in the collection.
+Another favorite is my Econolite 8" two way pole mounted signal with bent-tube neon pedestrian signals.
 These represent signals I remember well during my childhood.

 Q: How do you mount your traffic signals?